Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Discussion

 \paragraph{Observability and silent failure.} Industry surveys suggest that the dominant failure mode of deployed agents is not crashes but silent mistakes.
 Bessemer's 2026 infrastructure report~\citep{bessemer2026infra} estimates that ``78\% of AI failures are invisible'', while LangChain's 1{,}340-respondent state-of-agent-engineering survey~\citep{langchain2026state} identifies quality, not cost, as the top barrier to production use and finds a wide gap between observability (nearly 89\% adoption) and offline evaluation (52.4\%).
-The architecture analyzed here gives operators visibility into tool calls, hooks, and session transcripts; closing the evaluation gap likely requires additional scaffolding (generator-evaluator separation, sprint contracts, and post-hoc checks of the kind discussed in~\citet{anthropic2026harness}) rather than model improvements alone.
+The architecture analyzed here gives operators visibility into tool calls, hooks, and session transcripts.
+Closing the evaluation gap likely requires additional scaffolding (generator-evaluator separation, sprint contracts, and post-hoc checks of the kind discussed in~\citet{anthropic2026harness}) rather than model improvements alone.

+OpenAI's agent-improvement loop makes this operational: traces and feedback become evals, and the resulting evidence becomes a Codex handoff for harness changes~\citep{openai2026agentimprovementloop}.
+In that loop, telemetry matters because it turns into a reusable test or a concrete change request.

 \paragraph{Governance.} Broader governance trends will constrain the design space as agents become more autonomous.
 The International AI Safety Report~\citep{bengio2026safety} warns that ``AI agents pose heightened risks because they act autonomously, making it harder for humans to intervene before failures cause harm,'' and the MIT AI Agent Index~\citep{staufer2026agentindex} finds that only 13.3\% of indexed agentic systems publish agent-specific safety cards.
-Emerging regulatory frameworks, notably the EU AI Act (fully applicable August 2026) and evolving copyright jurisprudence around AI-generated code, may impose external constraints on logging, transparency, and human oversight that shape how coding agent architectures evolve.
+Emerging regulatory efforts, including the EU AI Act and evolving copyright debates around AI-generated code, may impose external constraints on logging, transparency, risk management, and human oversight that shape how coding agent architectures evolve.